 - UBC Extended Learning offers a GRE Test Preparation course.

-In order to be considered for admission, international students whose first language is not English must submit original proof of TOEFL (Test of English as a Foreign Language) score of at least 600.
+In order to be considered for admission, international students whose first language is not English must submit original proof of either TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).

 Please note that in order to enter Canada, a "Student Authorization" issued by a Canadian Consular or Immigration Office is required, and that in order to apply for a Student Authorization you will require not only a UBC letter of acceptance and a valid passport, but also evidence of adequate funds for your tuition, family maintenance, and travel to and from Canada.
 Any student qualified to register for a program will be required, in addition, to have approved medical and hospital insurance.

 For additional information on eligibility and requirements for admission to the Graduate Program in Neuroscience (MSc program), including language requirements and sample theses, visit Master of Science in Neuroscience on the Faculty of Graduate Studies website.